d4niee/MERN-Todo-App/README.md

 ## Getting started

+This Application runs on all common platforms: macOS, Windows 10/11, Linux (tested on Ubuntu 22.04 LTS)

 You can either run this application by setting up your local MongoDB database, or you can run the Application with Docker Compose